tfeldmann/organize/README.md

 ### Create your first rule

-In your shell, run `organize edit` to edit the configuration:
+In your shell, run `organize new` and then `organize edit` to edit the configuration:

 ```yaml
 rules: